Configuring Additional Settings for a

 limit: Enter the DHCP request rate limit.

-external syslog switch to ON to send
+data to external syslog switch on to send client activity

-client activity logs to an external Syslog server for monitoring and
+logs to an external Syslog server for monitoring and analysis.
+Logging client data to

 (Optional) Application Recognition

-applications usage of device clients from the RUCKUS One dashboard.
-Disabling this setting stops the monitoring and
+the application usage of device clients from the RUCKUS One

-reporting of these activities.
+these activities.

 (Optional) Under DHCP,